rgroli/other.nvim/README.md

 #### Builtin Mappings ####
 Right now there are builtin mappings for `angular`, `rails`, `laravel` and `livewire`.
+The rails mappings now include functionality for the the testframeworks `minitest` and `rspec`.

 The implementation of the mappings is straightforward and can be viewed [here](https://github.com/rgroli/other.nvim/blob/main/lua/other-nvim/builtin/mappings.lua).
 I'd ❤️ to see contributions to extend this list.
 To use the builtin mappings they can be passed as string to the mappings in the setup.

 ```lua